3mcd/javelin/docs/src/chapter_3.md

   .addSystem(drawBoxSystem)
 ```

 This practice doesn't work well for larger games with dozens of systems.
-At scale, adding and reordering systems becomes impractical because systems must be ordered Just right_ for the app to function predictably.
+At scale, adding and reordering systems becomes impractical because systems must be ordered _just right_ for the app to function predictably.

 We want to ensure that our render systems are executed after our movement system so our players see the most up-to-date game state at the end of each frame.
 Javelin splits each step into a pipeline of **system groups**.
 We can ensure that our render systems execute after our behavior systems by moving them to a group that executes later in the pipeline.